Your Complete Guide To The Borghese Gallery

 Canova’s “Pauline Borghese“

-Is The Borghese Gallery Worth Seeing?
+Are The Bernini Sculptures In Borghese Gallery Worth Seeing?

 For me, the answer to this question is a definite “YES”.
-I prefer sculptures and Caravaggio is probably my favorite painter, so this museum has everything I’m looking for.
+I prefer sculptures, and Caravaggio is probably my favorite painter, so this museum has everything I’m looking for.
 The staff is very professional and the tour guides are passionate and knowledgeable.
 We went on two different occasions and had two different tour guides and our experiences were consistently positive.

 Borghese Gallery Tours